asdfjkl/yahb/README.md

 Moreover:

 * If at some point, you decide to delete the folder `F:\Backup\201903011512` (but keep `F:\Backup\201903021512`), NTFS will detect that there is a hardlink pointing to `movie.avi`.
 It will delete the folder, but keep `movie.avi` on the disk.
 Same for the other way round.
 * You always have a 1:1 copy of your current files at hand.
-In case of a desaster, there is no proprietary backup format to extract from, re-order your file structure etc. In the above example, just copy the latest version of `MyFiles` back, and all your data are there - maximum recoverability.
+In case of a disaster, there is no proprietary backup format to extract from, re-order your file structure etc. In the above example, just copy the latest version of `MyFiles` back, and all your data are there - maximum recoverability.
 * If a file is currently locked (i.e. opened for read/write), YAHB supports to still create a copy of that file using [Windows Volume Shadow Copy Service](https://en.wikipedia.org/wiki/Shadow_Copy).
 This is useful, if you want to create a backup in the background while working with the computer, i.e. creating backups of documents while you have them still open in Word/[LibreOffice](https://www.libreoffice.org), or creating a backup of your Thunderbird or Firefox [Profile folder](https://www.howtogeek.com/255587/how-to-find-your-firefox-profile-folder-on-windows-mac-and-linux/), while still writing mails or browsing the web.

 ## Installation